pramnora/Linode/README.md

  - Normally, the server when you hit [Power off] would shut down in under 1 minute long...;
    however, one time I tried shutting it down...; and, it took over 4 minutes long to to shut down...;
    which made me wonder if it was ever going to shut down at all...?!
 But, it did, eventually.

+ - When signed into the very first page of Linode system; select 'Account' from the main menu on the left...;
+   this will allows you to be able to...
+   ...view how much money you owe
+   ...make pre-payments towards your account, immediately